Red squirrel: Conservation

 The red squirrel is protected in most of Europe, as it is listed in Appendix III of the Bern Convention; it is listed as being of least concern on the IUCN Red List.
 However, in some areas it is abundant and is hunted for its fur.

 Although not thought to be under any threat worldwide, the red squirrel has nevertheless drastically reduced in number in the United Kingdom; especially after the eastern grey squirrel was introduced from North America in the 1870s.
 Fewer than 140,000 individuals are thought to be left in 2013; approximately 85% of which are in Scotland, with the Isle of Wight being the largest haven in England.
 A local charity, the Wight Squirrel Project, supports red squirrel conservation on the island, and islanders are actively recommended to report any invasive greys.
-The population decrease in Britain is often ascribed to the introduction of the eastern grey squirrel from North America, but the loss and fragmentation of its native woodland habitat has also played a significant role.
+The population decrease in Britain is often ascribed to the introduction of the eastern grey squirrel from North America.

+In addition to competition with the grey squirrel, the red squirrel is also sensitive to habitat fragmentation, and loss of suitable habitat is a significant threat to red squirrels over large portions of their range.

 In contrast, the red squirrel may present a threat if introduced to regions outside its native range.
 It is classed as a "prohibited new organism" under New Zealand's Hazardous Substances and New Organisms Act 1996 preventing it from being imported into the country.